jdimauro/witch-lights/notes/2018-08-03 - Which Team Plan.md

 					* need EAGLE experience - Steve Pomeroy?
 			* Pick a queue and make some components as needed for each set in production
 			* order components just-in time
+				* at a makerspace, material enough to make one of each component, with instructions on chromebook
+				* once you complete the job, you sign off on it, and it generates a shipping label, etc
+				* also, a single set of components is drop-shipped to that makerspace
 			* generate purchase orders
 			* generate shipping labels and packing slips
 			* work with makerspaces around the world